samukolov/bitcointank-parser/README.md

 1. [parse_new_bounties.py](https://github.com/samukolov/bitcointank-parser/blob/master/parse_new_bounties.py) - searches for new bounty posts and notifies you about them via telegram

-2. [add_bounty.py](https://github.com/samukolov/bitcointank-parser/blob/master/add_bounty.py) - GUI that may help you add new bounties to a database (in this case I was specifically asked to store everything in google spreadsheets)
+2. [add_bounty.py](https://github.com/samukolov/bitcointank-parser/blob/master/add_bounty.py) - GUI that may help you add new bounties to a database *(in this case I was specifically asked to store everything in google spreadsheets)*

-3. [manage_twitter_accounts.py](https://github.com/samukolov/bitcointank-parser/blob/master/manage_twitter_accounts.py) - searches for new bounty posts and notifies you about them via telegram
+3. [manage_twitter_accounts.py](https://github.com/samukolov/bitcointank-parser/blob/master/manage_twitter_accounts.py) - follows and unfollows people on your Twitter accounts.
+Twitter security system is very complex, but yet not perfect.
+There are some ways to avoid being detected by it.
+One of those ways, for example, is to make sure that the number of people you follow is not a lot greater than the number of people that follow you.